Pre-1973

 2012-2014

-An updated jersey arrived for the second home game of the 2012-13 season, returning to the 2005-09 typography, with minor striping changes and the return of "Georgetown" to the home gray jersey.
-An alternate white jersey was seen in two games.
+An updated jersey arrived for the second home game of the 2012-13 season, returning to the 2005-07 typography, with minor striping changes, a small "G" logo above the nameplate, and the return of "Georgetown" to the home gray jersey.
+A pair of alternate jerseys, white at home and black on the road, also saw brief appearances.

 Without fanfare, Georgetown introduced new jerseys in February 2014, removing the kente-cloth side panels and front-side stitching for a racing stripe along the sides.

 Georgetown returned to the 2012-14 era jerseys with its December 7, 2014 game versus Towson, and stayed with the look through the end of the 2014-15 season.
-The team also wore an alternate gray jersey for the final five games of the season.
+The team also wore an alternate gray jersey for the final five games of the season, a style which would continue through the 2019-20 season.

 2015-2018

 A design change followed in 2015, with a tighter fit and a lighter gray on the home jerseys, which now read "Hoyas".
-The alternate gray seen in 2014 appears from time to time as well.
+A pair of alternate jerseys, white at home and black on the road, also saw rotation over three seasons.

 2018-2019

 The jersey styles of the 2018-19 season were, well, a mess.
-Two different shades of gray were matched with two fluorescent shades of teal among three different fonts and seven different looks to keep fans guessing (and groaning) throughout the season.
+The four styles from 2017-18 were returned, adding two fluorescent shades of teal and reviving the 2014-15 alternate gray look, a seven jersey set that was enough to keep fans guessing throughout the season.

 2019-2020